Skip to main content

 project breakdown structure example

-In my experience, it’s of great value to run the team through the rough planning and work breakdown structure, so that team members can weigh in and help you optimize.
-This not only highlights dependencies but also engages the team in project plan development.
-Team members gain an understanding of project context and accountability for project outcomes.
+Run the team through the rough plan and work breakdown structure, so that they can weigh in.
+This will help highlight dependencies and engage the team in project plan development, to give them an understanding of the project context and their accountability for project outcomes.

 Project breakdowns can vary in the level of detail they use to map out the various activities in each phase.
 They can also be connected to specific dates and align with resource planning.